 If it’s almost January, it’s almost time for the military’s annual pay raises.
 On Friday, December 14, the Pentagon announced the new 2019 rates for BAH, the military’s Basic Allowance for Housing, and it’s a 2.5% increase.

-This BAH increase is in addition to the previously-announced 2.6% annual pay raise for 2019 included in the 2019 National Defense Authorization Act.
+This increase is in addition to the previously-announced 2.6% annual pay raise for 2019 included in the 2019 National Defense Authorization Act.
+COLAs and other increases in January of each year are common across the board – for example, military retirement and VA disability rates also increase with annual COLAs.

 As usual, service members only see a change if their rates go up.
 If housing costs have declined in a particular area, members already receiving BAH are “grandfathered” against a rate decrease.